UAB vs. Louisiana Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 UAB Stats and Trends

-- UAB has played eight games, with four wins against the spread.

-- This season, the Blazers have one ATS win in two games as a favorite of 13.5 points or more.
+- The Blazers have covered the spread once this season when favored by 13.5 points or more (in two chances).

-- UAB's games this year have gone over the total in two out of seven opportunities (28.6%).
+- UAB's games this year have gone over the point total two times in seven opportunities (28.6%).

-- In games that UAB piles up over 432.5 yards, the team is 1-1 against the spread and 2-1 overall.
+- In games that UAB amasses more than 432.5 yards, the team is 1-1 against the spread and 2-1 overall.

 - The Blazers have 12 giveaways this season, while the Bulldogs have 14 takeaways .